amiv-eth/amivapi/docs/User_Guide.md

 To manipulate an existing object you have to supply the If-Match header to prevent race conditions.
 When you use GET on an element you will be provided with an _etag field.
 The etag is a string which changes whenever the object is manipulated somehow.
 When issuing a PUT, PATCH or DELETE query you must supply the etag in the If-Match header to ensure that no one else changed the object in between.

+If no etag is provided, you will recieve 403 FORBIDDEN.
+If the etag is wrong, the api returns 412 PRECONDITION FAILED.

 ### Example: Use PATCH to change a password

     GET /users/myuser (+Authorization header)